privacyidea/privacyidea/doc/tokens/tokentypes/radius.rst

 **RADIUS Server configuration**

 The configuration of the RADIUS server to which the authentication request will be forwarded.
-The configuration can be defined in :ref:`radius_server_config`
+The configuration can be defined in :ref:`radiusserver_config`

 **RADIUS User**

 When forwarding the request to the RADIUS server, the authentication request will be issued for this user.
-If the user is left empty, the RADIUS request will be sent with the same user.
+If the user is left empty, the RADIUS request will be sent with the same user currently trying to authenticate.

 **RADIUS Secret**